Hamzeluie/iLabel/README.md

 it has three windows as you can see in the image

 # Magic Wand Selector window:
 this shows the original image.
-It gives you the ability to select an area like a magic wand tool. also, you can add separated area with "SHIFT_KEY + left button click", deselect the area with "ALT_KEY + left button click" or **you can custom cut a line shape selected area by pressing CTRL + left button click to the start point of cut line then again CTRL + left button click to the endpoint to cut a line selected area.**
+It gives you the ability to select an area like a magic wand tool. also, you can add separated area with "SHIFT_KEY + left button click", get threshold of the area with "ALT_KEY + left button click" or **you can custom cut a line shape selected area by pressing CTRL + left button click to the start point of cut line then again CTRL + left button click to the endpoint to cut a line selected area.**

 # binary last mask  window:
 this window shows the current selected area like a binary mask to allow you to manage segments better.